AusClimateService/npcp/reports/phase1/phase1_report.md

 is known as the representativeness problem
 ([Zwiers et al 2013](https://doi.org/10.1007/978-94-007-6692-1_13)).
-In order to avoid this problem in the intercomparison, all data were regridded to the 0.2 degree grid using conservative remapping.
+In order to avoid this problem in the intercomparison, all data were regridded to the 0.2 degrees grid using conservative remapping.

 ## 4. Assessment

-Three tasks were completed for each of the bias correction methods (for each of the GCM/RCM combinations):
+Three tasks were completed for each of the bias correction methods (for each GCM/RCM combination):
 - **Task 1 (Calibration)**: Produce bias corrected data for the 1980-2019 period, using 1980-2019 as a training period.
 - **Task 2 (cross-validation)**: Produce bias corrected data for the 1990-2019 period, using 1960-1989 as a training period.
 - **Task 3 (Projection)**: Produce bias corrected data for the 2060-2099 period, using 1980-2019 as a training period.